-The dental program was born out of a lack of permanent dentists at the Sichili Mission Hospital located in Sichili in the West Province in Zambia, which serves a population of 40,000.
+The dental program was born out of a lack of permanent dentists at the Sichili Mission Hospital located in Sichili in the West Province in Zambia, which serves a population of 40,000 people.

 Our project is focused on both the prevention and the treatment of these diseases.
-Regarding prevention, we have worked to instill positive habits that result in better oral health, from daily cleaning to a regular preventive visit to the dentist.
-In the therapeutic aspect, we have carried out restorative type treatments such as emergencies in the general population.
+Regarding prevention, we have worked to instill positive habits that result in better oral health, from daily cleaning to periodic preventive visits to the dentist.
+In the therapeutic aspect, we have performed restorative type treatments such as emergencies in the general population.